 Deliverables: Research notes, Documentation, Insights

 A document is defined as written text.
-A document can be files, statistical data, and records of official or unofficial nature providing an account of an event, images and other written material that can be accessed in a social, public or digital context.
+Documents can be files, statistical data, records of official or unofficial nature providing an account of an event, images, other written material that can be accessed in a social, public or digital context.
 For example, institutional memoranda and reports, census publications, government pronouncements and proceedings, diaries and other written, visual and pictorial sources in different forms and so on are socially, publically or digitally accessible either openly or on request.

-Along with surveys and ethnography, Document Research is one of the three major types of social research methods and arguably has been the most widely used of the three, to study needs, behavior, and expectations of user groups.
-The analysis of the documents in Document Research is either quantitative or qualitative analysis (or both).
+Along with surveys and ethnography, document research is one of the three major types of social research and arguably has been the most widely used of the three, to study needs, behavior and expectations of user groups.
+The analysis of the documents in document research is either quantitative or qualitative analysis (or both).
 The key issues surrounding types of documents and our ability to use them as reliable sources of evidence on the user groups must be considered by all who use documents in their research.